clee6846/K8Sdemo/README.md

 # From Charles Lee,

-1. The repo has two prts the first is the Python codes
+The repo has two parts
+ the first is the Python codes

 a. deploymentautomations.py
 b. rdsutilities.py